Technical Diving

 How important is maintenance?

 Critical.
-Technical divers depend on perfectly functioning redundant systems.
+Technical and cave divers depend on perfectly functioning redundant systems.

 CCR maintenance includes: